 As a Spider-Man fan, Spider-Verse is the closest thing a film has ever come to capturing the magic of comic books, and for that reason alone, it deserves to be recognised as the best Spider-Man movie.

-If you love the MCU, check out our guide to Marvel’s Phase 4.
-Or, if you need to know more about the Wallcrawler, we have a guide to the TV series that’ll focus on his origin, Spider-Man: Freshman Year, and we’re looking to the future in our piece on Spider-Man 4.
+If you need to know more about the Wallcrawler, we have a guide to the animated series that’ll focus on his origin, Spider-Man: Freshman Year, and we’re looking to the future in our piece on the Spider-Man 4 release date.
+Or if you prefer DC movies and TV series, then we have guides to The Joker 2 release date, Peacemaker season 2 release date, as well as everything you need to know about the DCU’s Chapter 1, including Superman Legacy and The Brave and the Bold.